-Relying on an MDR solution to detect threats to your systems requires a security engineer who serves as your single point of contact.
-That way, whenever an issue arises, you can turn to the same familiar person who understands your organization’s operations and its business needs.
-Such a named engineer is highly trained and experienced, and backed with the full support of a robust engineering team focused on optimizing your security outcomes.
+Relying on an MDR solution to detect threats to your systems requires a security team who serves as your single point of contact.
+That way, whenever an issue arises, you can turn to the same familiar people who understand your organization’s operations and its business needs.

-One of the many benefits of working with a dedicated security engineer is their understanding of your network infrastructure and business risks.
-This means the security engineer is uniquely positioned to make informed recommendations specifically tailored to your environment, and seamlessly becomes an extension of your internal team and a trusted advisor.
+One of the many benefits of working with a dedicated security team is its understanding of your network infrastructure and business risks.
+This makes the team uniquely positioned to make informed recommendations specifically tailored to your environment, and it seamlessly becomes an extension of your internal team and a trusted advisor.

 Continuous Network Monitoring